 Disputation: Sabrina Pauli

-Doctoral candidate Sabrina Pauli at the Department of Mathematic, Faculty of Mathematics and Natural Sciences, is defending the thesis Computations in A1-homotopy theory - Contractibility and enumerative geometry for the degree of Philosophiae Doctor.
+Doctoral candidate Sabrina Pauli at the Department of Mathematics, Faculty of Mathematics and Natural Sciences, is defending the thesis Computations in A1-homotopy theory - Contractibility and enumerative geometry for the degree of Philosophiae Doctor.

 Doctoral candidate Sabrina Pauli